St Richard Gwyn Catholic High School, Barry

 Its feeder schools include St Helen's Primary School, Barry, and St Joseph's Primary School, Penarth.

 The school was originally named St Cadoc's until the name was changed in 1987.
-The address of the school also moved from Coldbrook Road, Dinas Powys to Argae Lane, [Vale of Glamorgan].
+The school also moved from Coldbrook Road, Dinas Powys, to Argae Lane, Vale of Glamorgan.

 As of 2005, enrolment was 548, a school record, and further growth was projected.
-Demand for places had exceed supply in every year since 2000.
+Demand for places had exceeded supply in every year since 2000.

-The school consists of around about 21 governors some being from the Archdiocese of Cardiff.
+The governing body has around 21 governors, some from the Archdiocese of Cardiff-Menevia.